truenas/documentation/content/TruenasApps/StableApps/PlexApp.md

 ### App Sticks in Deploying State
 You must get a claim token from Plex and add it to the app or Plex does not deploy.
 If your app is not deploying, try obtaining a fresh claim token from Plex.
 Stop the Plex app, then edit the TrueNAS Plex app settings to paste the new token into the **Claim Token** field.
 Save the change.
 Restart the app.

-If the app still does not start, try clearing your screen cache which sometimes prevents showing the app as fully deployed.
+If the app still does not start, try clearing your screen cache.
+This can sometimes prevent showing the app as fully deployed.

 ### Plex App NVIDIA GPU Driver Issues
 If Plex reports issues with drivers you might have to delete the app and recreate a fresh app container using the same datasets.